 2012-13: Ashton spent his first full season in the Toronto organization with the AHL affiliate Marlies.
 He skated in 58 regular season games, missing 18 games due to a broken bone in his foot.
 Ashton scored 11 goals with 8 assists and was +5 with 67 penalty minutes.
 Toronto finished first in the North Division and reached the second round in the AHL playoffs.
 Ashton scored 3 goals with 2 assists and was -1 with 4 penalty minutes in nine playoff games.

 Ashton has good size and solid scoring instincts down low, but needs to make better use of his frame off the rush.
 He moves well up and down the ice, and is a willing physical combatant.
-Ashton is the son of former NHL winger Brent Ashton, who played 998 regular season games in the NHL.
+A consistent scorer at the AHL level, he has been more of a lower line, two-way forward in the NHL to this point.
+Ashton is the son of former NHL winger Brent Ashton.

 Ashton was with the Maple Leafs out of training camp to start the 2014-15 season but did not make his first game appearance until October 31st.
 He skated in three games for the Leafs before receiving a 20-game suspension for violating the league's policy on PED substances.
 He played four games with the Leafs after the suspension before being returned to the AHL's Toronto Marlies.
 In February 2014 Ashton was dealt along with David Broll to the Tampa Bay Lightning in exchange for a conditional draft pick and is currently with the AHL's Syracuse Crunch.